Konrad Hofmann

 Konrad Hofmann (14 November 1819 in Kloster Banz – 30 September 1890 in Waging am See) was a German philologist, who specialized in Old French and German literature.

-He initially studied medicine for three years at the University of Munich, where his interests ultimately changed to philology.
-He then furthered his education at the universities of Erlangen, Berlin and Leipzig, receiving his doctorate in 1848 as a student of Heinrich Leberecht Fleischer.
+He initially studied medicine for three years at the Ludwig-Maximilians-Universität München, where his interests ultimately changed to philology.
+He then furthered his education at the University of Erlangen, the Friedrich Wilhelm University of Berlin, and Leipzig University, receiving his doctorate in 1848 as a student of Heinrich Leberecht Fleischer.
 After graduation, he traveled to Paris, where he carried out research of the French Middle Ages.
-In 1853 he succeeded Johann Andreas Schmeller as an associate professor at Munich, becoming a full professor in 1856.
+In 1853, he succeeded Johann Andreas Schmeller as an associate professor at Munich, becoming a full professor in 1856.
 In addition to his lectures on French and German philology, he also held classes in Sanskrit and paleography.